CollapseLauncher/Collapse/README.md

 >
 > Starting from November 13<sup>rd</sup> 2022, you <b>must</b> have Visual Studio 2022 installed on your computer due to the updated minimum system requirement of `WinUI 3 1.2 Stable`.
 >
-> Using a lower Visual Studio version (like VS2019) is possible, but you is not recommended as you need to downgrade **WindowsAppSDK** via *NuGet* to **WindowsAppSDK 1.1.5** or **WindowsAppSDK 1.2-preview2** before building.
+> Using a lower Visual Studio version (like VS2019) is possible, but it is not recommended as you need to downgrade **WindowsAppSDK** via *NuGet* to **WindowsAppSDK 1.1.5** or **WindowsAppSDK 1.2-preview2** before building.
 This has an increased risk of breaking the application and as such, minimal support will be provided for this method. **This is not recommended for beginner users.**

 # Third-party repositories and libraries used in this project
 - [**Windows UI Library**](https://github.com/microsoft/microsoft-ui-xaml) by Microsoft